The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: From Partial to Total Canonical Behaviour

 This proves the first part of the statement.
-For the second part note that for a binary canonical edge-conservative polymorphism there are only 4 possibilities for the behaviour on a subalgebra $\{a_1,a_2\}$.
-If $\{a_1,a_2\}$ is not a red edge every binary canonical edge-conservative polymorphism behaves like a projection on $\{a_1,a_2\}$ . \end{proof}
+For the second part note that for a binary canonical edge-conservative polymorphism there are only 4 possibilities for the behaviour on a set $\{a_1,a_2\}$.
+If $\{a_1,a_2\}$ is not a red edge then every binary canonical edge-conservative polymorphism behaves like a projection on $\{a_1,a_2\}$ . \end{proof}